getsentry/sentry-elixir/pages/oban-integration.md

 The Sentry SDK supports integrating with [Oban](https://github.com/sorentwo/oban), one of the most widely-used job-scheduling libraries in the Elixir ecosystem.

-The Oban integration is available since *v10.2.0* of the Sentry SDK, and it requires the Oban library to be a dependency.
-It also requires Elixir 1.13 or later, since that is required by Oban itself.
+The Oban integration is available since *v10.2.0* of the Sentry SDK, and it requires:

+  1. Oban to be a dependency of your application.
+  1. Oban version 2.17.6 or greater.
+  1. Elixir 1.13 or later, since that is required by Oban itself.

 ## Cron Support